nushell/nushell.github.io/book/commands/str_screaming-snake-case.md

 ## Parameters

- -  `...rest`: optionally convert text to SCREAMING_SNAKE_CASE by column paths
+ -  `...rest`: For a data structure input, convert strings at the given cell paths

 ## Examples